Sourdough Discard Banana Blueberry Muffins

 FAQ

-What is sourdough discard?
 When you bake sourdough items you have an “active” sourdough starter which is simply just flour and water.
 You have to add flour and water to this mixture frequently to “feed” it.
 Once the flour and water are added and its fed, then the sourdough starter becomes active, bubbly and you can bake with it.
 In order to not have a crazy amount of sourdough starter, you typically remove some of it before feeding it.
 This removal is called “discard” because often people discard it in the trash.
 However, this discard that is unfed sourdough starter can be used in recipes like this!

-Can I use other fruit?
-This recipe produces a thicker batter.
 I would really recommend keeping the bananas as they keep the recipe at a good consistency.
-The blueberries could be subbed out for chocolate chips, raspberries, or a type of nut of your choice.
+The blueberries could be subbed out for chocolate chips or raspberries.

 Substitutions